the Columbia Restaurant

 i enjoyed the tour quite thoroughly, and the restaurant itself is one of the best in tampa bay, if not florida, so eating there is always a pleasure. our tour guide was a wealth of information about the restaurant, and a great guy. the limo ride was fun, but i still feel it was completely unnecessary, and provided an odd bookend to an otherwise wonderful experience. would i pay to do it again? no, i’ve already done it. would i have paid to do it in the first place? eh, probably not. it’s honestly just not something i would ever consider spending 45 bucks on for myself, or however much it would cost to put together a full group of people to do. fun, informative, and delicious. but not something i would have gone out of my way to do. and i’m a food blogger.

 This entry was posted on November 9, 2011 at 9:03 pm and is filed under Chain Restaurants, Food, Humor, Tampa Restaurants.
 Tagged: 1905 salad, ambassador limousines, bar, café con leche, chain, chicken, cuban, cuban sandwich, flamenco dancers, flan, local restaurants, salad, sandwiches, spanish, spanish restaurant, tampa icons, the columbia, the Monster's Favorites, tour, ybor.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.